urbanairship/java-library/docs/index.rst

 Sending push notifications requires the following basic steps.
 This pattern is present throughout the Urban Airship API:

 #.
-Create a payload that represents the data you want to send to the API, in this case, a Push notification.
+Create a payload that represents the data you want to send to the API, in this case, a push notification.
 #.
-Create an authenticated communication channel, using an APIClient.
+Create an authenticated communication channel using an APIClient.
 #.
 Dispatch the data payload.
 #.
-Handle the response, which will either be successful, or contain an exception with error details.
+Handle the response, which will either be successful or contain an exception with error details.

-Here is an example of sending a Push message immediately to an iOS audience for an application.
+Here is an example of sending a Push message immediately to an iOS audience.

 .. code-block:: java